 Shoulder Surgery Sling & Dislocated Shoulder Sling

-A sling to immobilize the shoulder, support the arm and prevent certain motions is needed to treat a number of different conditions.
+A sling to immobilize the shoulder, support the arm and prevent certain motions are needed to treat a number of different conditions.
 For one, a fall or blow can cause either a dislocated shoulder or a separated shoulder.
 A dislocated shoulder is when the top of one’s arm bone is forced out of the shoulder socket.
-A separated shoulder refers to a tear of one of the ligaments that anchors the collarbone to the shoulder blade.
+A separated shoulder refers to a tear of one of the ligaments that anchor the collarbone to the shoulder blade.

 A doctor will need to reposition the shoulder bone in instances of a dislocation.
 Thereafter, treating these painful and deformity-causing conditions usually involves icing the shoulder, using a shoulder immobilizer to prevent further injury, taking pain killers and doing physical therapy to maintain the shoulder’s range of motion and strength.